 2. Talk tech around your table

 Hold a family meeting to talk about technology use specifically.
-Let your kids know you see them and that you know this time is difficult right now.
 Talk about what’s working and what you see not working when it comes to technology use in your home.

 3. Establish healthy daily digital habits